Suffering from Norovirus on a Cruise Ship? Call Cruise Ship Injury Lawyer Madeleine Q. Mannello Today!

 • Dehydration

 Although the physical symptoms of norovirus tend to be relatively short-lived, people may remain contagious for up to 3 weeks.
 What is more, norovirus passes from person to person with incredible ease.
-It is also resistant to the soap and hand sanitizer that cruise ships provide, can live in the open for weeks, and thrives on both hard and soft surfaces, including doorknobs, stair rails, couches, and carpets.
+It is also resistant to the soap and hand sanitizer that cruise ships provide, can live in the open for weeks, and thrives on hard and soft surfaces, including doorknobs, stair rails, couches, and carpets.
 While most viruses take thousands of particles to make someone sick, norovirus can successfully infect someone with as few as 10 viral particles.

 Although it is rarely lethal, norovirus has reportedly killed people indirectly because of the dehydration it causes.
 According to the Center for Disease Control, the virus causes roughly 56,000 to 71,000 hospitalizations and as many as 800 deaths per year.

-Even if norovirus on a cruise ship does not endanger your life, it can cause major physical and mental suffering while you’re experiencing the symptoms, and you should not have to suffer silently if it was the cruise line’s fault you contracted the illness.
+Even if norovirus on a cruise ship does not endanger your life, it can cause significant physical and mental suffering while you’re experiencing the symptoms, and you should not have to suffer silently if it was the cruise line’s fault you contracted the illness.
 Here are a few of the ways the negligence of cruise lines can lead to a norovirus outbreak:

 Food poisoning.
 Certain filter-feeding shellfish, like oysters, can carry norovirus without experiencing symptoms.
 If cruise lines serve infected shellfish or other improperly prepared food to their guests, they may cause gastrointestinal distress.